isomerpages/moe-presbyterianhigh/_academic-departments/Mathematics.md

 **1. Math Week**

-Math Week is an annual event that engages students in hands-on activities, designed to deepen their appreciation of mathematics and enable them to recognise the presence of mathematics in the world around them.
+Math Day is an annual event that engages students in hands-on activities, designed to deepen their appreciation of mathematics and enable them to recognise the presence of mathematics in the world around them.

 **2. PHS Mathematics Olympiad Preparatory Programme**